Pulpit Today Sermons

 I love what Jesus told Mary and Martha when He stood outside the tomb of their brother Lazarus.
 He said, “I Am the Resurrection and the Life.”
 Think about that.
 As “the Resurrection” nobody remained dead in His presence.
 As “the Life” nobody could die in His presence.

-When Jesus was crucified with the two thieves beside Him, they could not die so long as Jesus remained alive.
-They continued to live as long as Christ remained in their presence.
+When Jesus was crucified with the two thieves beside Him, they could not die so long as Jesus remained alive and in their presence.
 Jesus is “the Life”!

 But He is more than the life.
 Jesus is “the Resurrection and the Life.”